Licensing Guides

 Register for a certificate of apprenticeship.

-Complete and document two years of experience or a training program and 1 year of on-the-job training under the direct supervision of a licensed journeyman HVAC mechanic and general supervision of a master HVAC contractor.
+Complete and document two years of experience or a training program and one year of on-the-job training under the direct supervision of a licensed journeyman HVAC mechanic and general supervision of a master HVAC contractor.

 If you wish to own your own business you must then work for two years as a licensed journeyman under the supervision of a Master HVAC Contractor before applying for a Master HVAC Contractor License.

-Pay Master HVAC Contractor License fee.
+Pay Master HVAC Contractor license fee.

 Provide proof of general liability insurance in the amount of $500,000 and $300,000 property damage insurance as required by law.